Why Runners Should Incorporate Weightlifting into their Training

 Weightlifting for Endurance: Building Stamina for Long Distance Running

-Long-distance runners often focus on logging miles to build their endurance, but incorporating weightlifting for endurance can be a game-changer in boosting stamina and overall running performance.
+Long distance runners often focus on logging miles to build their endurance, but incorporating weightlifting for endurance can be a game-changer in boosting stamina and overall running performance.
 Strength training for beginning runners and experienced athletes alike can help develop the muscular endurance needed to maintain a consistent pace and tackle challenging courses with ease.

 When it comes to weightlifting for running, the focus should be on exercises that target the specific muscles used during running and promote muscular endurance.
 Here are some key runner strength exercises to include in your endurance-focused weightlifting routine: